Walking and Cycling on ANZAC Bridge

 Light Rail |

-Light Rail The Metro Light Rail has a station nearby at the Fish Markets.
+Light Rail The Metro Light Rail has a station nearby at the Bank Street.
 Catch the light rail from Central Station, Paddys Markets or Darling Harbour (Convention station).
-Have a look at their Network map for details. |
+Have a look at their Network Map for details. |